dabauxi/nimbus-docker/README.md

     ```
 5. Copy `nimbus-config/default-config.toml` to `nimbus-config/config.toml` and set your fee recipient address in `nimbus-config/config.toml`.

+6. Copy `besu-config/default-config.toml` to `besu-config/config.toml` and set your fee recipient address in `besu-config/config.toml`.

-6. (Optionally) Start trusted node sync (before set a trusted URL in `.env`) by executing:
+7. (Optionally) Start trusted node sync (before set a trusted URL in `.env`) by executing:
     ```bash
     $ ./init-trusted-node-sync.sh
     ```
-7. Start by running:
+8. Start by running:
     ```bash
     $ docker-compose up -d
     ```